m4lvin/modal-tableau-interpolation/README.md

 - [X] add M+ rule
 - [X] Only allow (At) on marked formulas (page 24 suggest that!) (otherwise, why not do (At)_C directly on page 56, without (M+) first?)
 - [ ] Check priorities / preferences of all rules.
-- [ ] mark active formula (as in BasicModal), needed for interpolation
+- [X] mark active formula (as in BasicModal), needed for interpolation
+- [ ] also mark active formula for extra conditions 4 and 6
+- [ ] more uniform encoding of rules and closing conditions
 - [ ] Implement all extra conditions from Borzechowski:
     1. [x] when reaching an atomic Box or NegBox, go back from n to *
     2. [ ] instead of X;[a^n]P reach X